nfcd/compGeo/README.md

 To work with the jupyter notebooks of the resource, open jupyter and navigate to the corresponding folder of your local copy of the resource.

 ## Current state
-Currently, eight chapters are published.
-Upcoming chapters are: elasticity (Ch.
-9), and the inversion problem (Ch.
+Currently, nine chapters are published, though chapter 9 (Elasticity) is missing two sections.
+The last upcoming chapter will be about the inversion problem (Ch.
 10).